Build something massive

 Creative Destruction Lab Fellowship program

 The CDL Fellowship program has been created to unlock the entrepreneurial ambitions of up to 20 incoming Rotman students who are committed to exploring careers in entrepreneurship and startups.
-Selected students are supported by financial awards of up to $27,000, a guaranteed paid internship with a CDL venture, guaranteed placement in the CDL strategic courses, and sponsored access to key events.
+Selected students are supported by financial awards of up to $27,000, guaranteed placement in the Creative Destruction Lab strategy courses and sponsored access to key events.